Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 SCP Hierarchy, Inheritance from OU to account, Denies cannot be allowed deeper
 Control Tower, Automatic organizations, Landing zone with master, log and audit accounts, SSO to all
 Controls (guardrails), Automatic SCP, Report of non-compliant OUs
+Pricing models, Pay as you go, Save when you reserve, Pay less by using more, Pay less as AWS grows